carmelyne/scb-sticky-chat-button/readme.txt

 == Changelog ==

+= 1.0.2 =
+* Fixed WordPress updater functionality

+= 1.0.1 =
+* Updated default URL to use Facebook Messenger format

 = 1.0.0 =
 * Initial release

 == Upgrade Notice ==

+= 1.0.2 =
+This version fixes the WordPress updater.
+You should now receive automatic update notifications.

+= 1.0.1 =
+This version updates the default URL to use the Facebook Messenger format.
+Update recommended for new installations.

 = 1.0.0 =
 Initial release of SCB - Sticky Chat Button.